orbitjs/orbitjs-site/src/v0.16/guide/querying-data.md

                   .page({ offset: 0, limit: 10 }));
 ```

-Same parameters can be applied to `findRelatedRecords`:
+The same parameters can be applied to `findRelatedRecords`:

 ```javascript
 // Sort by name